kletobias/p2022/_projects/hearthstone-euro-to-in-game-currency-conversion.md

 The probability distribution at hand implies a finite variance, hence the CLT is applicable.
 Yet, the skewness and kurtosis intrinsic to the original distribution may slow the convergence of the sample mean towards normality.
-The pronounced skewness—manifest in the high probability of 'common' outcomes—suggests that a greater number of draws might be necessary for the sampling distribution of the sample mean to present as normally distributed.
+The pronounced skewness-manifest in the high probability of 'common' outcomes-suggests that a greater number of draws might be necessary for the sampling distribution of the sample mean to present as normally distributed.

 Statistical tests rejecting normality in this context may stem from multiple